IMIO/plonemeeting.portal.core/README.rst

 plonemeeting.portal.core
 ========================

-``plonemeeting.portal.core`` is a package that allows to publish decisions from Products.PloneMeeting to the public.
+``plonemeeting.portal.core`` is a comprehensive package designed to facilitate public access to decisions and publications from local authorities.
+By leveraging this package, municipalities and other institutions can ensure transparency and foster public trust by making their decisions readily available to the public.

 Features
 --------

--
+- **Seamless Integration**: Integrates effortlessly with Products.PloneMeeting for streamlined decision publishing.
+- **User-Friendly Interface**: Offers a clean, intuitive interface for easy navigation and access to documents.
+- **Digital Trust**: Ensures that all publications are securely accessible by the public.

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at #TODO
+Full documentation for end users can be found here: https://docs.imio.be/iadelib/deliberations.be/

 Translations